 In this extraordinary work of insight and interviews, bestselling author Gay Talese shares with us the lives of those we don’t know and those we might wish we did: Frank Sinatra, Joe DiMaggio, Manhattan mobsters, Bowery bums, and many others — fascinating men and women who define our country’s spirit and lead us to an understanding of ourselves as a nation.

 Gay Talese was a reporter for The New York Times from 1956 to 1965.
-Since then he has written for the Times, Esquire, The New Yorker, Harper’s Magazine, and other national publications.
-He is the author of eleven books.
-He… More about Gay Talese
+Since then he has written for The New York Times, Esquire, The New Yorker, Harper’s Magazine, and other national publications.
+He is the author of 13 books.
+He lives with his wife,… More about Gay Talese